zeethio/cupid/README.md

 </p>

  <br/><br/>
-### Venus service cluster deployment with kubernetes/helm charts (Under Development). <br/>Venus services provide shared infrastructure for Filecoin storage providers, a form of storage pooling that reduces cost of operation.
-Visit https://venus.filecoin.io/ for the official documentaion of the Venus project.
+### Venus service cluster deployment with kubernetes/helm charts (Under Development). <br/><em>Venus services provide shared infrastructure for Filecoin storage providers, a form of storage pooling that reduces cost of operation.
+Visit https://venus.filecoin.io/ for the official documentaion of the Venus project</em>.

 This repo contains experimental Kubernetes/Helm charts to deploy the venus services.
-It may be helpful for the storage providers exiting from the venus incubation program to setup their own service.
+It may be helpful for the storage providers exiting from the venus incubation program to setup their own service maintain it easily.

  <br/><br/>
 <p align="center">